 - "Hitchin' a Ride" kicks off its explosive climax with Billie Joe yelling "SHIT!"

 - "Jinx" starts with Billie Joe screeching "ONE, TWO, THREE, FOUR" in the background.

 "DICKHEAD, FUCKFACE, COCKSMOKING, MOTHERFUCKING ASSHOLE, DIRTY TWAT, WASTE OF SEMEN, I HOPE YOU DIE — HEY!"

 - "The Grouch" has 16 swears in it alone.

 - Crossdresser: "King For A Day".

-- Genre Roulette: Considering the album was purposely written to be experimental (they were tired of their Three Chords and the Truth structure) and to be a set of standalone songs instead of a cohesive album, the band combined many different genres from hardcore punk ("Platypus (I Hate You)," "Take Back") to ska punk ("King For A Day") to surf rock ("Last Ride In") to acoustic rock ("Good Riddance (Time Of Your Life)") to even klezmer (the opening of "Hitchin' A Ride") to regular alternative rock ("Redundant," "Nice Guys Finish Last," "Haushinka," etc.).
+- Genre Roulette: Considering the album was purposely written to be experimental (they were tired of their Three Chords and the Truth structure) and to be a set of standalone songs instead of a cohesive album, the band combined many different genres from hardcore punk ("Platypus (I Hate You)," "Take Back") to ska punk ("King For A Day") to surf rock ("Last Ride In") to acoustic rock ("Good Riddance (Time Of Your Life)") to folk punk ("Walking Alone") to even klezmer (the opening of "Hitchin' A Ride") to regular alternative rock ("Redundant," "Uptight," "Haushinka," etc.).

 - Gratuitous Panning: